-The Canon EOS 2000D (called Canon T7 in some regions) and the Nikon D3300 are two digital cameras that were revealed to the public, respectively, in February 2018 and January 2014.
+The Canon EOS 2000D (called Canon T7 in some regions) and the Nikon D3300 are two digital cameras that were officially introduced, respectively, in February 2018 and January 2014.
 Both are DSLR (Digital Single Lens Reflex) cameras that are equipped with an APS-C sensor.
-Both cameras offer a resolution of 24 megapixel.
-Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.
+Both cameras offer a resolution of 24 megapixels.
+Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

 Body comparison: Canon 2000D vs Nikon D3300

-The side-by-side display below illustrates the physical size and weight of the Canon 2000D and the Nikon D3300.
-Three consecutive views from the front, the top, and the rear side are shown.
-All width, height and depth dimensions are rounded to the nearest millimeter.
-You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the 2000D – represents 100 percent across all the size and weight measures).
+The physical size and weight of the Canon 2000D and the Nikon D3300 are illustrated in the side-by-side display below.
+The two cameras are presented according to their relative size.
+Three consecutive perspectives from the front, the top, and the back are available.
+All size dimensions are rounded to the nearest millimeter.
+You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the 2000D – represents the basis or 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Nikon D3300 is notably smaller (7 percent) than the Canon 2000D.
 Moreover, the D3300 is markedly lighter (9 percent) than the 2000D.
 In this context, it is worth noting that neither the 2000D nor the D3300 are weather-sealed.